nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Removing / Resetting a Z-Wave network

 Z-Wave networks can be removed from nymea.
 This, however, will not reset the configuration of the Z-Wave controller.
-A network can be removed from one nymea instance and tranferred to another simply by removing it and creating it again on a different instance.
+A network can be removed from one nymea instance and transferred to another simply by removing it and creating it again on a different instance.

 In order to permanently remove the Z-Wave network from the controller, the "Factory reset controller" button may be used from the Z-Wave network settings.
 Please note that all devices connected to the Z-Wave network need to be factory reset in order to connect to another Z-Wave network again.